DimitarPanayotov/personal-finance-tracker/README.md

 ### Environment Variables (Optional)

 The application works out-of-the-box with sensible defaults.
-For production or custom setups, you can override:
+For custom setups, you can override:

 | Variable                    | Purpose                          | Default Value                                               |
 |-----------------------------|----------------------------------|-------------------------------------------------------------|